Christopher Rojas

 Christopher Rojas (born 1982) is a multi-platinum composer, musician, songwriter, and record producer.
 He is also the co-founder of DigiTour Media.

 Career

-In the year 2003 Rojas signed with publisher Zomba Enterprises and BMG.
 He has also collaborated with several musicians and artists, including Big Time Rush, P!nk, Backstreet Boys, Heidi Montag, Tiffany Evans, Jessica Simpson, Delta Goodrem, Jamie-Lynn Sigler, Vanessa Hudgens, Corbin Bleu, and Teddy Geiger., as well as Anastacia, MC Lars, Pink, Brian Littrell.

 In 2011, Rojas along with Meridith Valiando Rojas, co-founded DigiTour Media, a company that produced the world's first YouTube tour.
 He was then recognized by the Los Angeles Business Journal's annual "20 in their 20s" list as a notable Social Media entrepreneur in 2012.

 In 2013, Rojas launched the Cyrus family YouTube channel "Seriously Cyrus" in partnership with his wife Meridith Valiando Rojas.
 The channel featured daily shows by various family members, including Billy Ray Cyrus and Noah Cyrus, and all programming was produced by Rojas and Valiando for their consulting company, RECon Inc.